Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Looking at our macronutrient distribution of calories, we have a nice balance of protein at 50.9%, fat at 36.2%, and carbohydrates at 12.9%, and a total of 995.45 daily calories.
 Just what we were shooting for in our formulation.

 You can see the full nutritional breakout in the recipe link below with amounts of each nutrient within amino acids, fatty acids, minerals, and vitamins detailed for the recipe designed for your 35 lb, young, active, adult dog.

-Access it in the recipe box below!
+Access it in the recipe box above!

 Your dog will love it and you can feel confident you're giving your dog only the best ingredients, completely balanced so your dog can thrive!

 Next up in the Home Cooking Channel on Dogly

 Now that you have a ground turkey homemade dog food recipe for a 35 lb dog, continue to the next guide for a raw recipe for a 65 lb dog here.